AlexsLemonade/refinebio-examples/compare-processing/README.md

 ### WebGestalt analysis

 We used the differentially expressed genes described above as an "interesting" gene list input into [`WebGestaltR`](https://cran.r-project.org/package=WebGestaltR).
-Enriched gene sets were used to generate the venn diagram below:
+Enriched gene sets were used to generate the Venn diagram below:

 ![pathway-venn](https://github.com/AlexsLemonade/refinebio-examples/blob/master/compare-processing/plots/significant_genesets_venn.png)